Middle School Course Offerings

 NCAA Student-Athlete Approved

-Please note that OOM43A and OOM43B are separate one-semester courses.
-Students must take both courses to complete a full year of Geometry ADV WT.
+Please note that 02072E5.0014 and 02072E5.0024 are separate one-semester courses.
+Students must take both courses to complete a full year of Advanced Geometry.

 Geometry courses, emphasizing an abstract, formal approach to the study of geometry, typically include topics such as properties of plane and solid figures; deductive methods of reasoning and use of logic; geometry as an axiomatic system including the study of postulates, theorems, and formal proofs; concepts of congruence, similarity, parallelism, perpendicularity, and proportion; and rules of angle measurement in triangles, quadrilaterals, vertical angles, lines intersected by a transversal, etc. The pace of an advanced course may be faster than that of the Geometry course.